FestimKrasniqi/Restaurant-Management-System-Fronted/README.md

 ## Authentication

-Authentication is managed using JWT tokens.
+Authentication is managed using Laravel Sanctum tokens.
 The `AuthContext` provides authentication state and functions for login and logout.

 ```js
 import React, { createContext, useContext, useState, useEffect } from 'react';